Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 16, 2026

 Gerontology Social Work

-From Alzheimer’s to social isolation, California’s aging population faces unique challenges.
-Gerontology social workers take classes about the social, economic, and health-related challenges of aging as well as the specific services and laws that aim to protect this vulnerable population.
-Many students even narrow their focus down to working with hospice and palliative care residents and their families.
+From Alzheimer’s to social isolation, California’s aging population faces a growing set of challenges.
+Gerontology social workers take courses covering the social, economic, and health dimensions of aging, as well as the laws and services designed to protect older adults.
+Many students focus specifically on hospice and palliative care.

 Immigration and Refugee Social Work